So, Who’s Afraid of March?

-Jealous people demoralize you to feel good.
+Such people continuously demoralise you to feel good.

 They know they aren’t competent or smart enough to score good marks in board exams, and they don’t want you to score high either.
 So what do they do?
 They steal your dreams by talking negative and putting you down.

 Remember, your dream is your most valuable asset.
 Don’t let anyone steal it.
 And before they even try, kick them out of your life.

 Suppose you eat junk food all the time.
 Seven days a week, 365 days/year.
 And once in a while, you eat healthy food.
 Which would be more impactful?
 The junk food or the healthy food?

 Now, imagine a friend has invited you to his birthday party.
 Would that impact your studies?
 Hell no!

 What you do regularly make the most impact, not what you occasionally do (in this case the party).
 So, go ahead, and enjoy that delicious, creamy, chocolaty cake (hey, save some for me too).

 Do you have a pen near you?
 Grab it.
 Yes, grab it.
 Now, loosen your grip.
 What happens?
 It just drops down.
 Right?